B/A University of Connecticut (English Literature)

 I've already listed some of the grades and levels I've taught, but I would like to add I teach the College & Career Pathways Public Speaking course as well.

 As antiquated (outdated) as English literature can seem, the art form reflects human nature.
 Having lively conversations about literature brings it to life and can broaden our understanding of the world in which we live.
 The end-goal of an English literature teacher is to instill a love of learning and exploration in her students.
 This can be done through the study of Shakespeare (my favorite), reports from NPR, TedTalks, and more.
 By utilizing the materials we have, we can grow as individuals.
 Even though I found a good deal of success as a high school English teacher, I decided to make a change from teaching 100+ students per day to a handful or fewer.
 I love tutoring because it allows me to assist my students in more meaningful ways.
-From the most self-motivated students to
+From the most self-motivated students to those who may "fall between the cracks," everyone can benefit

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.